xieweiAlex/English_Learning/words-review.md

 **Putrefaction** refers to the breaking down and gradual **liquefaction** of tissue by bacteria. -
 I didn't want to hear the **sordid** details of their relationship. -
 The newspaper launched a **vitriolic** attack on the president. -
-Whether you are a miner, a dev, a devoted **pleb**, or new to the topic - you are welcomed. -
 Politicians like to **pontificate** about falling standards. -
 He was neither overly worried nor **briskly** **peremptory**. -
 The trustworthiness is the essential condition of **comity**. -